Everything you need to know about Hiking The Short Inca Trail

 Walking Pole: $5USD (unless you really need it, I was fine without)

-What to bring on the short inca trail
+Travel Tips For the short inca trail

 Three main pieces of advice for this hike are: